I had started writing a completely different post when my son came up to me and said, "Mommy - I think you're a Super Hero. I like you!"

 Right then I knew my position in the world had been elevated.
 Most of my previous ice-breaker experiences involved describing my favorite vegetable.
 But now we were getting "deep."

 When it was my turn, I told everyone that my hero was my Dad.
 Typing it now I guess it seems like a corny response.
-The kind of thing a Miss America pageant contestant would say if she had no intellectual or historical frame of reference to come up with a "real" hero (as the rest of my table did.)
+It's the kind of thing a pageant contestant would say if she had no intellectual or historical frame of reference to come up with a "real" hero (as the rest of my table did.)

 But at the time, people seemed genuinely surprised.
 The IT executive said, "Wow - I'd say your dad is a pretty successful guy....for his daughter to say that.
 I sure hope my kid says that someday."